Erythrostemon gilliesii: Cultivation

 It is a striking ornamental plant native to South America, mainly Argentina and Uruguay.
 It is naturalized in Texas, and fairly common in the rest of the southwestern United States, where it is known as bird of paradise bush, desert bird of paradise, yellow bird of paradise, and barba de chivo.

 Although it is a tropical plant adapted to dry climates, it also thrives in the climate of Avsa and neighboring islands in the south of Sea of Marmara in northwestern Turkey, where it is commonly known as Paşabıyığı (Pasabiyigi), Cennetkuşu ağacı (Cennetkusu agaci), which in Turkish means "bird of paradise tree," and Bodurakasya, which means "dwarf acacia".
-This species is also fairly common in the Karoo of South Africa.
+This species is also fairly common in the Karoo of South Africa, and found in the Catalonian and Valencian regions of Spain.

 Medicinal uses

-Medicine men of peoples indigenous to the Amazon Rainforest used this plant and the similar Caesalpinia pulcherrima, which they called ayoowiri, for curing fever, sores, and cough.
+Medicine men of peoples indigenous to the Amazon rainforest used this plant and the similar Caesalpinia pulcherrima, which they called ayoowiri, for curing fever, sores, and cough.
 Four grams from the root is also said to induce abortion in the first trimester of pregnancy.
-However, the seeds and the green seed pods of this plant are toxic, provoking severe vomiting and other abdominal symptoms.
+Research has indicated that the plant has anti-microbial effects.

+It may also be used in the extraction of contaminants from soil.

 Poisoning

 Poisoning may occur with the seeds of this plant.
+The seeds and the green seed pods of this plant are toxic, provoking severe vomiting and other abdominal symptoms.